The $M_d$-Approximation Property and Unitarisability: Introduction

 In particular, the Dixmier problem has a positive answer for all such groups.
 We must point out, however, that this fact can also be deduced (after imposing a bound on the orders of finite subgroups) from the Tits alternative for CAT(0) cube complexes \cite{SagWis}, and the fact that groups containing free subgroups are not unitarisable; see e.g. \cite[Chapter 2]{Pis2}.

 Finally, we explore some ways of constructing new groups with $M_d$-AP.
 We show that this property is inherited by subgroups.
 Moreover, we show that, if $G/\Gamma$ has $M_d$-AP, where $\Gamma\lhd G$ is a normal amenable subgroup, then $G$ has $M_d$-AP.
-This fact allows us to prove the following.
+This fact allows us to give examples of non-weakly amenable groups satisfying $M_d$-AP for all $d\geq 1$, including some wreath products and $\operatorname{SL}(2,\Z)\ltimes\Z^2$.
+See Corollaries \ref{Cor_SL2} and \ref{Cor_wreath}.